 He found four 10/ notes missing.
-He identified the two notes in the writing on them.
+He identified the two notes in Maloney but denied taking the court as being two of the stolen glass out of the door.
+He said court as being two of the stolen maloney did it and he had watch- notes.
+He knew them because of the writing on them.
 They had been marked at the laundry.
-They Butler admitted having taken been found in various cus-the skylight out of Hartmann's had been found in various cus-tomers' garments and were mark-Butler, said Detective North, told ed so they could be returned.
+They the skylight out of Hartmann's had been found in various customers' garments and were markstore.

+Ruther said Detective North, told ed so they could be returned.